theodor-at-github/ci-milestone-project-1/README.md

 #### Validation by direct input

-When passing the style.css document through direct input in the Jigsaw validator, the code seem to be alright except that all **color variables** are getting a warning by the validator although most browsers, except IE, are compatible with variables according to the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+When passing the style.css document through direct input in the Jigsaw validator, the code seem to be alright except that all **color variables** are getting a warning by the validator although most browsers except IE, are compatible with variables according to the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
 The validator also throws an error for the `background-image: radial-gradient(var(--dot-color) 1px, transparent 0);` property where I used a color variable instead of a hex-color description.

 Further properties such as `scrollbar-width: none` throws an error although this property is supported by the [Firefox browser](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-width).